In this episode, Barbara and Libby discuss:

 Libby Rothchild: Absolutely.
 The process of finding out what they need is first identifying what your message is.
 And that’s an important process that a lot of practitioners like to skip would be very general.
 For example, I want to help people with wellness, or I want to help people with gut health.
 But both of those topics are not very specific.
 So starting broad is okay; let’s say we’re going gut health.
 And then keep in mind that the more specific you can be with gut health, the more you can talk to people and identify what problem they have with gut health.
 And more specifically, are they somebody with IBS who is newly diagnosed?
 Are they somebody with IBD?
 That’s been suffering with the diagnosis for a long time.
-And they have a different paths.
+And they have different paths.
 They already know their symptoms, and they’re looking to manage them.
 So really getting clear with what area are you helping in?

 As I mentioned, gut health could be the space, but more specifically, what is the problem you’re solving within that area?
 And that process starts with you having an idea.
 And then clarifying that idea by talking to people and testing a little bit.
 Testing could be through putting out content.
 It could be through having conversations online, identifying who your ideal client is or somebody similar to them, and having regular conversations, both off and online.
-And I think that is where there’s a lot of friction with healthcare practitioners because they struggle a lot to have those conversations with people about their problems.
+And I think that is where there’s a lot of friction with healthcare practitioners because they struggle to have those conversations with people about their problems.

 Dr. Barbara Hales: So are you going into their social media platforms to see what they’re chatting about? or questions they’re asking?

 What’s popular, we’ll want to know what people are talking about in our space.
 So if we’re aware, we can get a sense of narrowing down how we can focus our conversations when we’re talking to people, so you can engage in conversations through searching with what’s important and relevant to focus your conversation and then and other platforms such as Instagram, whether it’s through a hashtag like gut Have or and again, I’m using that as an example.
-But of course, if you’re, we replace that with an example.
+But of course, we replace that with an example.
 It could be through hashtags.
 It could be through conversations that are happening under a post.
-And it could be that you’re taking time to engage genuinely with people through stories or partners may be somebody who’s in a similar space, but they’re not a direct competitor.
+And it could be that you’re taking time to engage genuinely with people through stories or partners may be somebody in a similar space but they’re not a direct competitor.
 And learning more about where people who experience the problem that you solve or something similar.
 Where do they spend time?
 And how can you find them and talk to them genuinely about what support they’re looking for?
 Or if they already have support?
 What journey are they going on to find a solution to our problem?

 Dr. Barbara Hales: Have you been creating any TikTok videos?